 And I go on, explaining, "We don't need monstrous amounts of data on prospective customers.
-Sometimes just a handful of open discussions - where people really speak their minds** - can provide so many actionable insights inspiring innovation in the message and service that it's a challenge to ever get to it all."
+Sometimes just a handful of open discussions - where people really speak their minds*** - can provide so many actionable insights inspiring innovation in the message and service that it's a challenge to act on it all."

 Once we know where audience thinking is, and hold it at arms length in one hand to compare it to what's in the other hand: the innovative (but not likely yet fully harvested) thinking that's somewhere in the minds of leaders in essentially every business, opportunities for structure-based thought leadership reveal themselves like a sculpture reveals itself from a lump of wood in the hands of an artist.

 And when we quit thinking of our customers as targets on a dart board, we might learn they are already pulling to learn online about what we sell.
 And we can fulfill that learning pull with leadership that steers it to set us apart from all other choices.

 You can respect your audience's privacy and capture their hearts while data-targeting thinkers are busy looking under their fingernails, ticking them off and only finding a little dirt.

 So it's time for this kind of change to take hold everywhere.